pcrockett/homelab-vmhost/README.md

 [tinkering laptop config](https://github.com/pcrockett/lappy), and I'm still getting it up and running.

+1. Clone the repository to your new Debian machine
+2. `cd` to your repository and run `./bin/blarg --verbose targets/main.bash`
+3. After that, you can just run `make` as often as you need to

 ## How this works

 I'm using my own target-based Bash configuration management tool